Ford self-driving test van 'talks' to pedestrians via light signals

 Instead, they settled on visual signals from a light bar placed on the windshield of a Ford Transit Van.
 A solid white light shows the vehicle is in full autonomous mode, a blinking white light indicates acceleration and a pair of white lights moving side to side signals slowing and stopping.

-The specially outfitted Transit Van logged 1,800 miles (2,900 km) in August, much of it in and around Arlington, Virginia, including urban intersections, parking lots and garages.
+The specially outfitted Transit Van logged 1,800 miles in August, much of it in and around Arlington, Virginia, including urban intersections, parking lots and garages.

 The aim of the exercise was to capture on video human reactions to both a self-driving vehicle and to the light signals from the windshield.

-The research effort supports vehicle manufacturers and users, but also “anyone who walks, rides or drives alongside autonomous vehicles in the future,” said Andy Schaudt, project director at the institute’s Center for Automated Vehicle Systems.
+The research effort supports vehicle manufacturers and users, but also “anyone who walks, rides or drives alongside autonomous vehicles in the future,” said Andy Schaudt, project director at VTTI’s Center for Automated Vehicle Systems.
+(Reporting by Paul Lienert in Detroit; Editing by Bernadette Baum)

-Shutko said “the biggest failure mode” would be if every automaker had a different way of alerting pedestrians of driverless vehicles.
-The company is working with an industry group and other automakers “to try to gain global consensus.”

-Shutko said the company is conscious of the potential backlash to fully self-driving cars.